-SWICs may request up to 10 printed 20"x 30" copies of the poster and an electronic file will be provided for printing additional copies.
+SWICs, state, local, territory, and tribal points of contact may request up to 2 printed 20"x 30" copies of the poster and an electronic file will be provided for printing additional copies.
 For more information on CISA's ICTAP services, visit cisa.gov/safecom/ictapscip-resources or other 911 resources, visit cisa.gov/safecom/next-generation-911.